 That depends on couple of factors, such as - your location, space where you practice (indoor/outdoor) and your body-sweat condition.

 If you live in a colder climate and you don´t sweat too much it might be enough to wash your rug once per week or two.
 According to your needs.

-But if you live in a humid, warm country and your rug gets really sweaty each time you use it you should wash it every second day or everyday to prevent odor.
+But if you live in a humid, warm country and your rug gets really sweaty each time you use it you should wash it every second or third day to prevent odor.

 Have some empathy with the rest of the people in the yoga classes.
 Don't make their practice unpleasant due to your stinky mat ;)